Matt Vierling Player Props: Tigers vs. Giants

 Matt Vierling At The Plate

-- He has gone deep in one of 11 games, and in 2.2% of his plate appearances.
+- He has hit a long ball in one of 12 games, and in 2% of his plate appearances.

-- Vierling has driven in a run in two games this season, with multiple runs batted in once.
+- In three games this year, Vierling has picked up an RBI, with more than one RBI once.

 - He has scored a run in two games this year, and had multiple runs each time.